-Schopick, whose book highlights the use of LDN for autoimmune patients, recommends connecting with LDN advocates for recommendations (see the resources list below).
+Schopick, whose 2018 book highlights the successful use of LDN for autoimmune patients around the world, recommends connecting with LDN advocates for recommendations (see the resources list below).
 You can also consult the LDN Research Trust’s list of LDN prescribing doctors and LDN pharmacists for information.

 Some people take LDN continuously for life, but others find that over time, you can taper off and discontinue the medication, without antibodies flaring, or a return to autoimmune thyroid disease.
 It appears that in some patients, the immune system “reboot” is permanent.

 Some of the top resources for information on LDN, including for autoimmune thyroid disease, include:

 - Patient advocate Julia Schopick, author of “Honest Medicine”

 - LDN Research Trust Videos — featuring patients and practitioners who prescribe LDN